swetlakhani218/learning-journey/README.md

 # learning-journey
-A collection of branches and experiments where I learn, build, and document real-world engineering concepts.
+This branch is part of my ongoing learning journey, where I explore and document real-world backend concepts.
+Here, I’ll be focusing on GraphQL with Java — building APIs, understanding schema design, and integrating with databases.